jhauberg/dledger/MANUAL.md

 *Note the use of `--without-forecast` to exclude any forecasted transactions.*

+# Balance

+The `balance` command provides an overview of your projected future income over the next full 12 months, per ticker, along with an indication of drift from ideal weightings.

+The "ideal" weight is considered to be the percentage split equally among every holding; i.e. if you have a portfolio of 100 different companies, then the ideal income weight for each ticker is 1%.

+This is a conservative approach that is grounded in the belief that you cannot predict winners vs. losers, and thus should spread your risk equally.
+This approach should only be viewed as a guideline; it is not advice, and it is subject to personal consideration based on your own beliefs and convictions.

+By default, drift is indicated by the percentage difference/deviance from ideal weight.
+You can show drift by amount (cash), or position (shares), by setting either `--by-amount`, or `--by-position`, respectively.

 # Stats

 The nifty little command `stats` will show you information on one or more journals.